 In the United States, a woman has a one-in-eight lifetime risk of developing breast cancer, and over 200,000 women are diagnosed with breast cancer annually in the U.S.

 Colorectal cancer screening is also tracked in the adult primary care practices.
-Guidelines recommend one of the following: colonoscopy within previous 10 years, sigmoidoscopy within previous 5 years, or fecal occult blood test annually.
-Our target is to achieve the HEDIS 90th percentile benchmark for all metrics.
+Guidelines recommend one of the following: colonoscopy within previous 10 years, sigmoidoscopy within previous 5 years, or fecal occult blood test done once a year.

 For more information on Quality at Baystate Health